heroku/heroku.jar/README.md

 ## Continuous Integration

 Tests are run automatically by Travis CI for all pushes and pull requests to `heroku/heroku.jar` with the exception of [pull requests from forks that only run unit tests](http://docs.travis-ci.com/user/pull-requests/#Security-Restrictions-when-testing-Pull-Requests).
-In addition, successful test runs on `master` automatically deploy artifacts to OSS Sonatype. `SNAPSHOT` releases are available automatically as explained [above](#for-the-latest-snapshots), but release versions must be manually published as explained [below](#release).
+Release versions must be manually published as explained [below](#release).

 ## Release

-Artifact deployment is handled by [continuous integration](#continuous-integration), but the actual release is manual.
-To release a new version, first set the version and increment to the next snapshot:
+To release a new version, run the release script:

 ```
-echo ${RELEASE_VERSION:?Required}
-echo ${NEXT_VERSION:?Required}
-git checkout master
-mvn versions:set -DnewVersion=${RELEASE_VERSION}
-git commit -am "release v${RELEASE_VERSION}"
-git tag v${RELEASE_VERSION}
-mvn versions:set -DnewVersion=${NEXT_VERSION}
-git commit -am "starting development of v${NEXT_VERSION}"
-git push origin master --tags
+$ bash release.sh
 ```

-At this point, Travis CI should build and deploy the artifact to OSS Sonatype.
-If that is successful, log into [OSS Sonatype](https://oss.sonatype.org) (assuming you have access), search for the new artifacts in the [Staging Repositories](https://oss.sonatype.org/#stagingRepositories), close, test, and release them.

 ## Some Design Considerations